speakeasy-api/sdk-generation-action/README.md

 ```

 If multiple languages are present we will treat the repo as a mono repo, if a single language is present as a single language repo.

-### `create_release`

-Whether to create a release for the new SDK version if using `direct` mode.
-Default `"true"`.
-This will also create a tag for the release, allowing the Go SDK to be retrieved via a tag with Go modules.

 ### `publish_python`